 However, if you’re going for the 2080 Ti it’s best if you get one with a blower fan, a 12 Core CPU, 64GB RAM, and 1TB M.2 SSD.

-You can compare it with building by your own and you’ll get about the same price.
+You can compare it with the building on your own and you’ll get about the same price.

 Cost of components

-The huge advantage of buying a prebuilt workstation is that you don’t need to find right components, putting components together, testing, configuring system, installing operating system and all the deep learning frameworks.
-Also you covered by warranty and phone technical support from deep learning experts.
+The huge advantage of buying a prebuilt workstation is that you don’t need to find the right components, putting components together, testing, configuring system, installing an operating system and all the deep learning frameworks.
+Also, you covered by warranty and phone technical support from deep learning experts.

-BIZON Plug-and-play workstations takes you from power-on to deep learning in minutes.
+BIZON Plug-and-play workstations take you from power-on to deep learning in minutes.